timothyrodgers/Podspecs/README.md

 ## The CocoaPod

-Create a CocoaPod repo, e.g. `brightcove-player-sdk-ios-ima.git`.
-Follow the instructions on github for populating the repo, quoted here:
+_If the CocoaPod repo does not exist, e.g. `brightcove-player-sdk-ios-ima.git`, create it.
+Follow the instructions on github for populating the repo, quoted here:_

 **…or create a new repository on the command line**
 ```